Checkout: Import Products

 We know that switching your current shop to our WordPress Shopping Cart plugin presents itself with the issue of having to re-enter all your categories and products so we built an import module into the plugin to help you get your shop up and running much quicker.

-It’s very easy really.
+It’s quite easy, really.
 You just fill in the fields so that the plugin can make a database connection and the plugin will handle the rest of the work of importing your osCommerce products.

 Choose ‘osCommerce Database’ as the source so that the plugin can provide you with the rest of the fields explained below in order to import directly from an existing osCommerce database.